Dec 20, 2023

-If you’re wondering how email works, knowing the differences between POP3 vs IMAP and the role of SMTP is an excellent place to start.
-This tutorial will explain all of those components in layman terms and how they work, so buckle up and keep reading!
+If you’re wondering how email works, knowing the differences between IMAP vs POP3 and the role of SMTP is an excellent place to start.
+This tutorial will explain all of those components in layman’s terms and how they work.

-Both POP3 and IMAP are incoming mail protocols used by email clients to retrieve messages from email servers.
-The client can be application-based like Thunderbird or web-based like Gmail or Yahoo!.
+Additionally, IMAP allows users to manage their email folders and labels directly on the server, while POP3 requires users to manage their folders locally.
+The client can be application-based like Thunderbird or web-based like Gmail, Yahoo!, or Google Workspace’s email.
 Even though they serve the same function, they do have several differences.

 What is POP3?